marcusmonteirodesouza/clrepos/README.md

 # CLRepos

-Clone GitHub repositories via Command Line
+Clone GitHub repositories via Command Line.

+Will only ask for repositories that were pushed_at 3 or less months ago.

 ## Usage